Quickstart

 - More details on

-: As RAW tables have no predefined schema, we need to read some number of rows to infer the schema of the table.
+source limitandinfer schema limit: --source-limit: For example, if the source limit is 100, and you take the UNION of two tables, you will get 200 rows back.
+This parameter is set to 100 by default, but you can remove this limit by setting it to -1.--infer-schema-limit: As RAW tables have no predefined schema, we need to read some number of rows to infer the schema of the table.
 As with the source limit, this is set to 100 by default, and can be made unlimited by setting it to -1.
 If your RAW data is not properly being split into separate columns, you should try to increase or remove this limit.

 transformations-cli query --source-limit=-1 "select * from db.table"